leaboussekeyt/EDA---Speed-Dating-Kaggle-Competition/README.md

 Speed Dating Experiment - Project 1 .ipynb
 Project file with all the findings, plots and data cleaning.

+Input files :
-Input file : data.csv -- to be downloaded from link in dataset.
+* Speed Dating Data.csv -- to be downloaded from link in Kaggle or from Data folder
+* SankeyWrapper.py -- helper function from another github, with source credited on the file